cinit/Nullgram/README.md

 Nullgram is an **free and open source** third-party Telegram client, based on Telegram, [NekoX](https://github.com/NekoX-Dev/NekoX) and [Nekogram](https://gitlab.com/Nekogram/Nekogram). the official source code for [Telegram App for Android](https://play.google.com/store/apps/details?id=org.telegram.messenger).

-## Why Nullgram
-Due to the fragmentation of the NekoX and Nekogram communities, and the serious problems with the main developers of NekoX and Nekogram[^1], I decided to make Nullgram to integrate both of their functions to avoid these problems.

-Null used in computer programming for an uninitialized, undefined, empty, or meaningless value.
-In the name of Nullgram, the purpose is to express that there is no such bad things.
-Nullgram won't push FCM-Notification "nmsl"[^2] or somethings like that to your phone, won't send ads[^4] to channels, won't compete maliciously[^5] or publish malicious rumors about competitors

 ## How to Contribute

 ### I want to add new feature